gridsingularity/gsy-e/wiki/docs/heat_storage_modelling.md

 ### SorTES (TCM) Storage Modelling

 The operational characteristics of the SorTES tank differ substantially from those of the FractLES.
 The general functionality of the SorTES thermal storage is outlined only at a high level, while its charging and discharging processes, which determine the trading strategy, are described in detail below.
-For more detailed information on this model, please see the following source [Gado et al., 2025](https://doi.org/10.1016/j.enconman.2025.119584){target=_blank}.
+For more detailed information on this model, please see the following source: [Gado et al., 2025](https://doi.org/10.1016/j.enconman.2025.119584){target=_blank}.

 ##### Charging
 Due to inherent physical constraints, the thermochemical material requires elevated temperatures in the range of 60–90 °C to undergo charging, a temperature regime that cannot be supplied by a typical domestic heat pump.
 To circumvent this limitation, the digital twin implemented within the GSY simulation tool models the charging process via a resistive heater, which converts electrical energy into thermal energy with a COP=1.
 Following, the generated heat is transferred to the sorbent material, thereby driving the desorption of the adsorbate.
 In parallel, a dry cooler is operated to condense the released adsorbate in the condenser and to extract it from the sorbent matrix.
 Notably, the dry cooler exhibits a markedly higher efficiency than the resistive heater; the corresponding performance data have been supplied by CNR - Consiglio Nazionale delle Ricerche, the Italian National Research Council, as part of EU ThumbsUp project collaboration.